-History and Physical with Assessment and Plan & Daily Progress Notes:
+History and Physical with Assessment and Plan & Daily Progress Notes

-- 1. Will follow standard H&P and PN format (EPCH approved forms or EMR standard form) - 2.
+- 1. Will follow standard H&P and PN format (EPCH approved forms or EMR standard form).
+Use H&P paper template as EMR does not have all sections listed in electronic format of H&P - 2.
 Will be turned into supervising faculty and saved for review by clerkship director - 3.
 Will be evaluated on the following components: - a.
 Complete and organized of HPI - b.
 Complete and pertinent ROS - c.
 Complete and pertinent PMHx, PFHx, SHx - d.
 Development appropriately noted - e.
 Complete and pertinent PE - f.
 Labs, Radiology, Micro, other studies and interpretation - g.
 Accurate and Pertinent assessment to include differential diagnosis - h.
-Comprehensive plan to consider inter-disciplinary needs and discharge planning - \\\Podcast resource: Pedscases.com: Pediatrics for Medical Students, Nov 14, 2015 Pediatric History Taking
+Comprehensive plan to consider inter-disciplinary needs and discharge planning

-Admission Orders:
+Admission Orders

-- 1. Submit typed admission order on 2 patient admission - 2.
-Admission Order mnemonic ADC VAAN SISML or Maxwell handbook example can be followed - 3.
-Be sure to include: - a.
+- 1. Submit typed admission order on 2 patient admission

+- 2. Admission Order mnemonic ADC VAAN SISML or Maxwell handbook example can be followed

+- 3. Be sure to include:

+- a.
 Vital signs

 - b.
 Activity

 - c.
 Diet

 - d.
 Nursing Instructions

 - e.
 IVF if indicated

 - f.
 Studies and Labs

 - g.
 Medications

 - 4. To be submitted to clerkship director by email.

 - a.
 One by Mid-Clerkship Eval

 - b.
 Second by Final Clerkship Eval

 - 5. Will be evaluated on completeness

-- \\\Podcast resource: Pedscases.com: Pediatrics for Medical Students, Oct 17, 2015 Admission Orders
+\\\Podcast resource: Pedscases.com: Pediatrics for Medical Students, Nov 14, 2015 Pediatric History Taking